gchoong/SevereStorms/README.md

 - noaa_storm_to_gcs.yml
 - transform_noaa_dbt.yml

 Run the flow export-noaa-storms-to-gcs via backfill execution.
-One year should be fine.
+One year should be fine to show the proof of concept, But you can run all the way back to 1950 if you want to waste credits!

 ![alt text](Images/Backfill.png)